erisprotocol/contracts-terra-classic/packages/eris/README.md

-# Steak: Common Types
+# Stake: Common Types

-This crate contains definitions of common types used in Steak.
+This crate contains definitions of common types used in Stake.

 ## License